signalfx/signalfx-cloudfoundry-meta-buildpack-decorator/README.md

 by default disabled, so only the metrics specified by configuration in the `.signalfx` dir will be sent without this setting.

+If you need to monitor an application through JMX inside your container, you can enable JMX support by adding the envvar `ENABLE_JMX=true` in your app manifest.
+Do not enable this unless you need it, since enabling Java in collectd causes it to consume significantly greater amounts of memory.

 ## Versioning
 This buildpack follows the versioning of the [collectd-bundle](https://github.com/signalfx/collectd-build-bundle/).
 If